 Public Health Department reserves funds to be set aside in order to cover the unpredictable variation in medical treatment costs for CCS children, and the year-to-year changes in realignment funding.

-In Recommended Budget, an overall net increase of \$2.2 million to account for the labor union increase and to maintain the same level of service from the previous year.
+Overall net increase of \$2.2 million to account for the labor union increase and to maintain the same level of service from the previous year.